zivcroitoru/catwalk-client/FS-CLIENT-PROMPT.md

 ## 4. Your Task
-Look at the attached JS file: this is the code that I wrote - and that is fully working visually - using stub logic.
+Look at the attached JS file: this is an older version code that I wrote - and that doesn't match our current idea- we need to keep the socket logic, but the other logic doesn't fit, I want to rewrite it.
+I want us to analyse C:\dev\catwalk-client\js\fashion-show.js together - what parts are good? problematic? need removing?
-Please rewrite it in a JavaScript canvas to support the socket.io flow that I described, while trying to only change what's needed.
+After a disscussion, rewrite it in a JavaScript canvas to support the socket.io flow that I described, while trying to only change what's needed.

 Additional notes:
 - This project should be as simple as possible, we're not "looking for more work".